AcubeSAT/ecss-services/README.md

 ### Conan

-To build, you first have run `conan install . --output-folder=cmake-build-debug --build=missing`.
+To build, you first have run `conan profile detect --force`, which generates default profile detecting GCC.
+Then run `conan install . --output-folder=cmake-build-debug --build=missing`.
 If you're using CLion and don't see `cmake-build-debug`, you have to `Reload CMake project` to have it generated.
 After you've run `conan install...` you can `Reload CMake project` and build as per usual.